caps-/born2beroot/README.md

 ## Extra Dumb Shit

-This stuff is COMPLETELY unnecessary but I got bored and did it while I was waiting to do enough evals to get enough points to get this evaulated lol.
+This stuff is COMPLETELY unnecessary but I got bored and did it while I was waiting to do evals to get enough points to get this evaulated lol.

 - Change the prompt a bit, put this in ~/.bashrc, around line 60:
 ```